libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/aggregator_factory.md

 <tr>
 <td>1</td>
-<td>During the module's initialization, it guarantees that the Aptos framework is the caller and that the AggregatorFactory resource will move under the Aptos framework account.</td>
+<td>During the module's initialization, it guarantees that the Libra2 framework is the caller and that the AggregatorFactory resource will move under the Libra2 framework account.</td>
 <td>High</td>
 <td>The initialize function is responsible for establishing the initial state of the module by creating the AggregatorFactory resource, indicating its presence within the module's context.
-Subsequently, the resource transfers to the Aptos framework account.</td>
+Subsequently, the resource transfers to the Libra2 framework account.</td>
 <td>Formally verified via <a href="#high-level-req-1">initialize_aggregator_factory</a>.</td>
 </tr>